Most of us will be heartily glad to see the back of 2020.

 Unplug at the wall any devices which aren’t essential to an enjoyable day, to free up bandwidth for visitors – especially millennials, who’ll spend the whole day on their phones.

-If there’s a video call scheduled with a loved one, hardwire a PC or Mac to your broadband router for the fastest and most stable connection possible.
+If there’s a video call scheduled with a loved one, hardwire a PC or Mac to your wifi router for the fastest broadband and most stable connection possible.

 If you’re expecting real visitors, or if you’re unboxing a number of smart devices, turn smartphone WiFi off.
 Devices can operate fine on 4G or 5G, while freeing up bandwidth.

 You’re unlikely to use much mobile data on Christmas Day, but every device disconnected from the WiFi router will free up a slot for something more temporary in its place.